Add a pop of color to your indoor or outdoor garden with Purple Succulents! We have added the best ones to help you make the right pick!

 Botanical Name: Kalanchoe x houghtonii

-This variety is a hybrid of K. daigremontiana x K. delagoensis and ‘Mother of Thousands.
+This purple succulent plant variety is a hybrid of K. daigremontiana x K. delagoensis and ‘Mother of Thousands.
 It features narrow green leaves with purple spots on the edges.

 45. Jet Beads